 Besides providing epidemiological expertise for different projects, it also offers workshops and specific trainings.
 In line with translation, it develops new research tools for clinical trials and epidemiological studies, as well as systematic reviews that contribute to evidence based medicine and health care.
-The infrastructure Epidemiology has close connections to the German National Cohort (NAKO)—one of the largest international prospective cohort studies—enabling it to transfer specific DZIF research approaches to general population cohorts on a large scale, and amongst other things, investigate previously undiscovered links between infections and widespread chronic diseases in the population.
+The unit "Epidemiology" has close connections to the German National Cohort (NAKO)—one of the largest international prospective cohort studies—enabling it to transfer specific DZIF research approaches to general population cohorts on a large scale, and amongst other things, investigate previously undiscovered links between infections and widespread chronic diseases in the population.

 Tasks and goals

 - Strengthening aspects of epidemiology in DZIF studies

 - Research on disease burden in the population